Azure/Azure-Sentinel/Solutions/ThreatXCloud/Playbooks/ThreatXPlaybooks/ThreatX-Enrichment/readme.md

 6. Repeat steps for ThreatX Api  Connection (For authorizing the ThreatX API connection, API Key needs to be provided)

 #### b.
 Configurations in Sentinel
-1. In Microsoft sentinel analytical rules should be configured to trigger an incident with risky URL or IP Address.
+1. In Azure sentinel analytical rules should be configured to trigger an incident with risky URL or IP Address.
 2. Configure the automation rules to trigger this playbook , mapping of IP and URL entities is necessary

 #### c.
 Assign Playbook Microsoft Sentinel Responder Role